 - Police and/or ground paramedics

 A surviving family member may bring a suit against any of these parties if their negligence caused unnecessary harm.
-Be sure to speak with an attorney to discuss the specifics of your case and see if you have grounds to bring a suit.
+Be sure to speak with an air ambulance crash attorney to discuss the specifics of your case and see if you have grounds to bring a suit.

 Air ambulance accidents and helicopter accidents nationwide and all over the world don’t just injure and kill patients — they also injure and kill pilots and health providers.
 And due to their very nature, these types of crashes tend to be more serious than other types of accidents.
-If you or someone you care about was hurt due to an air ambulance accident, you may be entitled to significant compensation.
-To explore your options for getting remunerated for medical costs, pain and suffering, wages lost, and other concerns, connect with an associate of Panish Shea & Boyle LLP now.
-Our top-rated team of expert trial lawyers has represented international airline accident victims successfully in dozens of landmark trials.
+If you or someone you care about was hurt due to a helicopter air ambulance accident, you may be entitled to significant compensation.
+To explore your options for getting remunerated for medical costs, pain and suffering, wages lost, a wrongful death and other concerns, connect with an aviation accident attorney of Panish Shea & Boyle LLP now.
+Our top-rated team of expert trial lawyers has represented international airline accident victims successfully in dozens of landmark personal injury and product liability trials.

 We are very comfortable taking on high-profile cases, and we have the trial experience, intellectual fire power, and familiarity with procedural rules to ensure that you get the best and most aggressive representation possible.
 Phone us at (877) 800-1700 to discuss setting up a free consultation with an associate.